DhanrajRateria/thermolang/docs/04_Future_Work.md

 ## 3. Support for Higher-Order Models

 Extend the language and compiler to support Polynomial Unconstrained Binary Optimization (PUBO) models, which involve interactions between more than two spins (e.g., `s1*s2*s3`).
-This would require significant extensions to the `IsingModelPass` and hardware architecture.
+This would require significant extensions to the `DiscreteEBMAnalysisPass` and hardware architecture.